 Figure 2.2 Spectral response of the pyranometer compared to the solar spectrum.
-SR22 is responsive to the total solar spectrum.
+The pyranometer only cuts off a negligible part of the total solar spectrum.

-Figure 2.3 Directional response of a SR22 pyranometer of 4 azimuth angles, compared to secondary standard limits.
+Figure 2.3 Directional response of a SR20 pyranometer of 4 azimuth angles, compared to secondary standard limits